byu-magicc/rosplane/README.md

 ## - Estimator

-The estimator is a standard ekf, as defined mostly in the way in the reference above.
-It has a attitude filter and a position filter for gps smoothing.
+The estimator is a standard extended Kalman Filter (EKF), implemented as defined in the above reference.
+It has an attitude filter and a position filter for gps smoothing.
 We are estimating position, velocity, and attitude.
 The state is then published in the rosplane_msgs/msg/State.msg.

 ## - Controller

-Implements a nested PID controller according to the revefereance above.
+Implements a nested PID controller according to the reference above.
 Requires State and Controller_Commands messages to be published.
 Altitude is controlled in a longitudinal state machine including take-off, climb, desend, and hold zones.
 Controller can be tuned using rqt_reconfigure.

 ## - Path Follower